NormanDunbar/SuperBASIC-Manual/sphinx/source/O/off.rst

 | Location |  BTool                                                            |
 +----------+-------------------------------------------------------------------+

 This is a constant which returns 0.
-OFF and ON are intended to make listings more readable.
+OFF and :ref:`on` are intended to make listings more readable.

 **Example**